jakobzhao/geog328/README.md

 <!--  Dec 1  -->

 There will be no lecture on Tuesday, so we try to give you enough time to help you finish your collective final project with your team members.
-What's more, we will hold our final project presentation on Wednesday during the lab session this week.
+What's more, we will hold our final project presentation on Friday during the lab session this week.

-**Final Project Submission**：needs to be delivered to Canvas by the next Monday, March 17th 11:59 PST.
+**Final Project Submission**：needs to be delivered to Canvas by the next Monday, December 8th 11:59 PST.

 ## Course Requirement